 - Breach of peace by aiding, abetting or procuring another person to breach the peace on University premises or at functions sponsored by or participated in by the University.

-- Any activity involving University technology resources which knowingly interferes with someone else’s academic freedom or the institution’s goals or policies.
+- Any activity involving University technology resources that knowingly interferes with someone else's academic freedom or the institution's goals or policies.

 - Any unauthorized use of electronic or other devices to make an audio or video record of any person while on University premises without his/her prior knowledge or without his/her effective consent when such a recording is likely to cause injury or distress.
 The storing, sharing, and/or distribution of such records by any means are also prohibited.

 - Abuse of the conduct process/system including, but not limited to:

 - Failure to obey the summons of a University official;

 - Falsification, distortion, or misrepresentation of information before a conduct body or University official;